21721462/webdev_project2/README.md

 - For linux/mac: DEBUG=gamenode:* & npm run devstart

 Session support and user accounts are now working.
-You can log in using either my credentials:
+You can log in using either my credentials or feel free to register your own account.
 - Username: satti
 - Password: password
-or feel free to register your own account.

 If you need access to mLab:
 - Username: gnuseradmin